MrOtherGuy/FxChromeViewer/README.md

 # WARNING

 This code will be run in the browser environment and could basically do absolutely anything including destroying your profile.
 Just so you know.

+To be safe you should probably not run this in your normal profile